JuliaLang/julia/doc/devdocs/ast.rst

 Julia has two AST representations.
 First there is a surface syntax AST returned by the parser (e.g. the ``parse`` function), and manipulated by macros.
-It is just a structured representation of code as it is written.
-It is constructed by julia-parser.scm from a character stream.
+It is a structured representation of code as it is written, constructed by julia-parser.scm from a character stream.
 Next there is a lowered AST which is used by type inference and code generation.
 In the lowered form, there are generally fewer types of nodes, all macros are expanded, and all control flow is converted to explicit branches and sequences